 About This Interview

-William Link was interviewed for nearly four-and-a-half hours in Beverly Hills, CA. Link spoke about his long collaboration with partner Richard Levinson on such projects as the television movies My Sweet Charlie and That Certain Summer as well as the series Columbo and Murder, She Wrote.
-The interview was conducted by Stephen J. Abramson on August 23, 2002.
+In his four-and-a-half-hour Archive interview, William Link speaks about his long collaboration with partner Richard Levinson on such projects as television movies My Sweet Charlie and That Certain Summer.
+He discusses further collaborations with Levinson on the TV series Columbo and Murder, She Wrote.
+He also speaks about writing for The Alfred Hitchcock Hour and The Fugitive.
+Stephen J. Abramson conducted the interview on August 23, 2002 in Beverly Hills, CA .

 William Link and Richard Levinson formed one of the most notable writing and producing teams in the history of U.S. television.
 Working in both series and made-for-television movie forms, they moved easily from what they considered light entertainment to the exploration of serious and immensely complicated social problems.
 Their collaboration was of much longer standing than even their television careers suggest, for they had begun to work together in the early years of high school in Philadelphia, Pennsylvania.
 Even at that time the two wrote plays together, inspired by radio dramas which they frequently wire recorded.
 After graduating from the University of Pennsylvania and completing service in the U.S. Army, they quickly formed an adult partnership that was to last until Richard Levinson's death in 1987.
 Intent upon building a career in television, they followed the migration of talent to California in 1960 and were quickly identified for their talents.